 As a general disclaimer — if you’re looking for new scales to add to your repertoire, ensure you have a thorough knowledge of the pentatonic and major scales (or at least the major scale) and how to use them.
 Many of the melodic minor patterns have three notes per string, making it harder to improvise with them and/or to connect patterns.

 Even if you do learn to play some of the guitar scales on your own, you may find that moving from scales to improvising on the fretboard is a real challenge.
 That’s where experienced instructors come in.
 And you don’t even need to leave your home to get top-quality instruction!
 Signing up for an online guitar course (or several) can make a big difference in your playing and keep you moving forward.

-We hope that now you have a better idea of where to start with learning (or continuing to learn) guitar scales.
+We hope that now you know better where to start with learning (or continuing to learn) guitar scales.
 Do you have any valuable insights?
 Is there a scale we left out?
 Please tell us in the comments, and don’t forget to like and share if you found it useful!